Regularity of the inverse mapping in Banach function spaces: Introduction

 \section{Introduction}

-Sufficient conditions, concerning the derivatives, for a $C^k$-smooth mapping in $\mathbb{R}^n$ to be invertible are provided by the well-known inverse function theorem.
+Sufficient conditions, concerning the derivatives, for a $C^k$-smooth mapping in $\mathbb{R}^n$ to be invertible, are provided by the well-known Inverse Function Theorem.
 This subject has attracted the attention of many researchers due to a large number of relevant applications.
 There are two main lines of research.
-The first, motivated by Control Theory, deals with the theorem for mappings in general metric spaces regarding a variational or alternative formalism, that provides a better fit to practical problems.
+The first one, motivated by Control Theory, deals with the theorem for mappings in general metric spaces regarding a variational or alternative formalism, that provides a better fit to practical problems.
 For more information on this topic, we refer the interested reader to the research of Frankowska \cite{Fra1990}, see also \cite{FatSri1998,GayGeoJea2015,Pal1997}, as well as many others not explicitly mentioned here.
-The second question appears in connection with PDEs and goes back to Arnold's paper on hydrodynamics \cite{Arn1966}.
-The technique proposed here rests on an analysis of geodesics belonging to the group of volume preserving diffeomorphisms of a bounded Riemannian manifold and requires an investigation of the regularity properties other then $C^k$ of the inverse mapping, as well as of the composition of two mappings.
-At the same time, concerning Continuum Mechanics the study of function spaces, differ from the ones of smooth or Sobolev mappings, is of interest.
-In particular, there are advantages in using Sobolev--Orlicz spaces for nonlinear elasticity \cite{Bal1977}, Lorentz spaces for the Shr\"{o}dinger equation \cite{BreGal1980} and for the $p$-Laplace system \cite{AlbCiaSbo2017}, grand Sobolev spaces for $p$-harmonic operators \cite{DonSboSch2013,GreIwaSbo1997}, and many other examples.
-Thoroughly studied, has been the question of the regularity of high order derivatives of the inverse mapping.
-Thus, we refer the reader to \cite{HenKos2006} for Sobolev $W^{1,p}$-regularity in the planar case, to \cite{CsoHenMal2010,Hen2008,HenKosOnn2007} for $BV$- and $W^{1,p}$-regularity.
+The second question appears in connection with PDEs and goes back to Arnold's paper on Hydrodynamics \cite{Arn1966}.
+The technique proposed there rests on an analysis of geodesics belonging to the group of volume-preserving diffeomorphisms of an (orientated) Riemannian manifold.
+It requires an investigation of the regularity properties other than $C^k$ of the inverse mapping, as well as of the composition of two mappings.
+At the same time, concerning Continuum Mechanics, the study of function spaces, different from the ones of smooth or Sobolev mappings, is of great interest.
+In particular, there are advantages in using Sobolev--Orlicz spaces for nonlinear elasticity \cite{Bal1977}, Lorentz spaces for the Shr\"{o}dinger equation \cite{BreGal1980} and for the $p$-Laplace system \cite{AlbCiaSbo2017}, grand Sobolev spaces for $p$-harmonic operators \cite{DonSboSch2013,GreIwaSbo1997}.
+Thoroughly studied, has been the question of the regularity of derivatives of the inverse mapping.
+Thus, we refer the reader to \cite{HenKos2006} for Sobolev $W^{1,p}$-regularity in the planar case, to \cite{CsoHenMal2010,Hen2008,HenKosOnn2007,Vod2008,Vod2012} for $BV$- and $W^{1,p}$-regularity in spatial case.
 Also, articles \cite{CHO,IncKapTop2013} deal with the regularity of the inverse mapping and the composition of diffeomorphic or bilipschitz $W^{m,p}$-Sobolev mappings.